-From the simplest shelf to the most complex lights-out facilities (warehouses so heavily automated they can operate in the dark), warehouses use a lot of material handling equipment.
-It’s hard to remember all the different kinds, but they fall under four broad types.
+From the simplest shelf to the most complex lights-out facilities (warehouse automation that can operate in the dark), warehouses use a lot of Material Handling Equipment.
+It’s hard to remember all the different kinds of equipments, but they fall under four broad types.

-What are these types?
-And what is material handling?
+What are these Material Handling Equipment types?
+And what is Material Handling?

 Type 1: Storage and Handling Equipment

 This is the simplest type, something so basic you might not even think of it as equipment.
 These are shelves and racks where you store your material in between receiving it and shipping it.
 They are often designed to utilize vertical space so the warehouse can hold more items.
 Bins, drawers, stacking frames, flow racks, cantilever racks, and mezzanines are also included in this category.

 Type 2: Bulk Material Handling Equipment

 According to Thomas Network, this is, the storing, transportation and control of materials in loose bulk form.
 If there’s a lot of material altogether, you’re probably using bulk material handling equipment.
 An example would be a silo, a large cylinder that can hold stuff like grain.

 - Stackers and reclaimers: Large machines that are used to dump things into piles or to pick them back up again.
 They can be hard to visualize, so here’s an animation of one working.